stoplightio/elements/docs/getting-started/dev-portal/html.md

 # Elements Dev Portal in HTML

-Setting up Elements Dev Portal is a case of loading up some JavaScript and CSS and embedding a Web Component (custom HTML) into the HTML of your new or existing dev portal.
+Setting up Elements Dev Portal is a case of loading up some JavaScript and CSS and embedding a Web Component (custom HTML) into the HTML of your new or existing developer portal.
 This should work anywhere custom HTML can be embedded and this approach is supported by [pretty much all modern browsers](https://caniuse.com/custom-elementsv1).

 For now, the only component in the Dev Portal package is `<elements-stoplight-project/>`, which lets users display Stoplight Projects where they want.